-If you've got useful evidence, photocopy it and send it into the HM Courts and Tribunal Service before your hearing.
-Send it as soon as you can and always take paper copies with you on the day.
-(Sending the evidence in advance is useful because it maximises the chance of the DWP changing the decision or a judge making the right preliminary decision, if you are offered that option.)
+If you've got useful evidence, upload a photo of it using the Manage your appeal service or photocopy it and send it into the HM Courts and Tribunal Service before your hearing.
+Send it as soon as you can as this maximises the chance of the DWP changing the decision in your favour which may mean you don't have to wait for the hearing.